-Class-act director John Boorman continues to mix genre grit with European-flavored art cinema, and the result is another winner.
+Class-act John Boorman continues to mix genre grit with European-flavored art cinema, and the result is another winner.
 Toshiro Mifune and Lee Marvin fight a miniature two-man war when they’re marooned together on the same tiny island.
 Boorman’s strong direction and Conrad Hall’s knockout cinematography insure a maximum visual impact; it’s great filmmaking all around.

 Hell in the Pacific

 1968 / Color / 2:35 widescreen / 103 min. / Street Date June 27, 2017 / available through Kino Lorber / 29.95

 Starring: Lee Marvin, Toshiro Mifune

 Cinematography: Conrad Hall

 Written by Alexander Jacobs, Eric Bercovici story by Reuben Bercovitch

 Produced by Reuben Bercovitch, Henry G. Saperstein, Selig J. Seligman